Human Rights in WA — 2025 action

 Respecting differences in abilities

 SSB 5436.
 Prohibiting interference with Access to a Place of Worship.
 Creates crimes related to interference with places of worship.
 Provides civil remedies for person aggrieved by acts which interfere with places of worship.
 Passed the Senate and referred to Community Safety Committee in the House.
 It had executive action scheduled on March 31, but no action was taken.
-This bill may not be moving forward this year.
+This bill is not moving forward this year.

 Supporting indigenous communities/ dismantling structural racism